This page should guide you through the initial steps of contributing to Status. Welcome to the window onto a better web, it’s wonderful to see you!

 - If you know Solidity or Vyper, you can contribute to status-contracts or directly to Vyper itself.
 ENS usernames, identity, voting, tribute to talk, DApp curation and a bunch of other use cases await intrepid smart contract engineers.

 - If you are that very rare breed of human known as a Nim developer, you can contribute to the status-nimbus repositories.
-Alternatively, ping @arnetheduck in chat.status.im and ask him what the Research team most needs help with.
+Alternatively, join the Nimbus team in the Nimbus Discord server.

 - If you have a background in devops, especially distributed systems, you can contribute to status-infrastructure.
 The challenges of keep nodes synced to the network at all times are not to be underestimated, and this is potentially some of the most interesting work in distributed systems running in production anywhere in the world.